4d/docs/website/translated_docs/de/Desktop/building.md

 > On Apple Silicon machines, 4D [components](#components) need to be actually signed.
 An unsigned component will generate an error at application startup ("lib4d-arm64.dylib can't be opened...").

-The **Sign application** option of the 4D application builder lets you generate applications that are compatible with this option by default.
+The **Sign application** option of the 4D application builder lets you generate applications and components that are compatible with this option by default.

 #### About Notarization